 Gingrich is also a Police Academy graduate who served in Iraq with a civilian security firm in 2005 in addition to instructing private security contractors, U.S. soldiers, State Department employees and civilians in the art of patrolling, demolitions, shooting and Close Quarters Battle techniques.

 Accordingly, the Ontario Ranger “Bush Series”of knives is a prime example of Ontario Knife Company’s continuing commitment to excellence in knife design and manufacturing quality.
-The RBS-7 in particular offers the user everything he needs in a dedicated survival knife and nothing he doesn’t.
+The RBS-7 Knife in particular offers the user everything he needs in a dedicated survival knife and nothing he doesn’t.

 The OKC RBS-7 survival knife features an 8”, flat ground, clip point blade made from 3/16” 1095 high carbon, non-stainless, steel with a gray powder coat finish to help prevent corrosion.
 It also features full tang construction with black canvas Micarta (also known as Rucarta) handle slabs and an exposed pommel with a lanyard loop and a MOLLE compatible nylon/Kydex sheath.